-The continued positive rating environment coupled with favourable run-off development is reflected in the improved profitability of the portfolio, with a net underwriting profit (excluding investment returns) of £824k for 2018 (2017: loss of £201k).
+The continued positive rating environment coupled with favourable run-off development is reflected in the profitability of the portfolio, with a net underwriting profit (excluding investment returns) of £400k for 2019 (2018: £824k).
 For more details on Calpe's underwriting performance, please refer to QRT S.05.01 in Appendix 2.